Jaynabergman/WETO_ddRAD/06_Population_genomics_analyses/13_IQtree.md

 - filename.iqtree (Full results of the run - this is the main report file)
 - filename.log (Log of the entire run)
 - filename.treefile (Maximum likelihood tree in NEWICK format - need to use a treeview program (i.e. Figtree) to visualize the tree)

+### NOTE
+IQTree cannot handle sites that are considered to be partially constant sites when the ASC model is being applied.
+Partially constant sites are one that have only alternate alleles in heterozygotes need to be removed. (i.e. GGGGR is considered to be partially constant.
+GGAGR would be an okay site because the A appeares outside of the abiguous site "R").
+These are not actually problem sites outside of IQTree, but rather violate the assumptions of the ASC model specifically.
+Thus, these sites only need to be removed when running IQTree with the ASC model being applied.

+The first time IQTree runs, there will be an error saying `ERROR: Invalid use of +ASC because of XXXX invariant sites in the alignment.` This error generates a new .phy file with these problem sites removed.
+In this case (using the **HO_0.5_AB_0.25-0.75_mac3_imiss33_SNP95_LD.recode.min4.fasta** input file starting with 11,950 SNPs) we lose 2,302 SNPs that are considered invaraint sites due to being partially constant.